 Background and study aims

 Polycystic Ovary Syndrome (PCOS) is characterised by insulin resistance (body tissues have a reduced response to the effect of insulin).
 PCOS is made worse by obesity and by increased insulin levels.
 A reduction in insulin sensitivity (ability of body tissues to respond to action of insulin) and a decrease in the production of nitric oxide (released from the lining of the blood vessels, which causes them to relax allowing blood to flow normally) expose women with this condition to an increased risk for diabetes and heart disease.
 Substances present in green tea and coffee are called polyphenols.
 They appear to have beneficial effects on the regulation of blood glucose and on risk factors for heart disease (e.g. elevated blood pressure).
 However there is not enough evidence from previous research.
-This study evaluated the potential positive effect of green tea and coffee polyphenols on insulin sensitivity, nitric oxide production and risk factors for heart disease in overweight and obese women with PCOS and insulin resistance.
+This study evaluates the potential positive effect of green tea and coffee polyphenols on insulin sensitivity, nitric oxide production and risk factors for heart disease in overweight and obese women with PCOS and insulin resistance.

-Pre-menopausal, overweight or obese women with PCOS and insulin resistance who are 16-45 years of age.
+Pre-menopausal, overweight or obese women with PCOS and insulin resistance who are 16-45 years of age

 What did the study involve?

 All participants take placebo (dummy) tablets for 8 weeks and green tea and coffee polyphenol tablets for the following 8 weeks.
 Height, weight, waist circumference and body fat percentage, glucose control, heart function measurements and other related parameters are tested before and after taking thel tablets.
 In addition diet and physical activity level are assessed and safety and compliance checks are conducted at these times.
 Consumption of foods containing polyphenols (e.g. fruits, vegetables, cocoa products, etc.) is only restricted during the 3 days before each main study visit.
 The effect of the polyphenol tablets is compared with that of the dummy treatment.